diogotoporcov/merger-cli/README.md

 Merger is a command-line utility for developers that scans a directory, filters files using customizable ignore patterns, and merges all readable content into a single structured output file.
-It supports custom file readers and validators, making it easily extendable for formats such as `.ipynb`, `.pdf`, or any specific format.
+It supports custom file readers and validators, making it easily extendable for formats such as `.pdf` or any specific format.

 ---